nagreme/belmonte_lab/Formatting programs/ExtractLines/README.txt

 bash shortcut is ExtractLines

 *** Important Note ***
-This is an older script: using grep (terminal) and piping the output to a file is easier and more efficient.
+This is an older script: using grep (terminal) and redirecting the output to a file is easier and more efficient.